BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - MUST pay `order_total_sat` to `onchain_address`.
 - MAY pull `lsps1.get_order` to check the success of the payment.

-**LSP**
+**LSP** Payment confirmation

 - MUST monitor the blockchain and update `onchain_payments`.
+- IF `onchain_block_confirmations_required` is 0 and incoming transaction fee is greater than `minimum_fee_for_0conf`:
+  - SHOULD set the transaction as confirmed.
+- IF `onchain_block_confirmations_required` is equal or greater than 1:
-- MUST set the transaction as confirmed after `required_onchain_block_confirmations` confirmations.
+  - SHOULD set the transaction as confirmed after `onchain_block_confirmations_required` confirmations.
-  - MAY always set the transaction as confirmed before `required_onchain_block_confirmations` confirmations.
+- MAY always set the transaction as confirmed before `onchain_block_confirmations_required` confirmations.
-  - In rare circumstances, MAY take longer than `required_onchain_block_confirmations` confirmations if the LSP doesn't trust the transaction.
+- In rare circumstances, MAY take longer than `onchain_block_confirmations_required` confirmations in case the LSP doesn't trust the transaction.
+- MUST always set the transaction as confirmed after 6 block confirmations.

+**LSP** State change

 - MUST change the payment state to `PAID` when all the payments for the order are confirmed.
 - MUST set open.state to `PENDING`.
 - If the order expired and the channel has NOT been opened, OR the channel open failed.